jacklaplante/bowdown/README.md

 ```
 cd tools
 node runBot.js bots/bot1.json bots/bot2.json

+or run all bots with:

+node runBot.js all
 ```

 and to record a new bot: start recording with 'R', then stop with 'R' again.
 Then look at the console to copy/paste the bot into a new json file